Mastering the In-Tray Exercise: Essential Guide for Assessment Success

 - You can try a real in-tray exercise here.

-- You can listen to the ACHQ podcast episode covering ‘in-tray success’ here.
+- You can listen to the Asessment Centre HQ’s podcast episode covering ‘in-tray success’ here.

-The in-tray exercise is an assessment activity that’s widely used by employers to measure candidates’ suitability for a job.
-It’s a business simulation where you play a member of staff who has to deal with the workload of a typical day.
+The in-tray exercise is an assessment activity that employers use to measure the candidate’s ability to handle the work expected of them.
+It’s a business simulation where one plays a member of staff who has to deal with the workload of a typical day.

 Note that the in-tray exercise is very similar to the ‘e-tray exercise’.
 (The e-tray exercise is an electronic version of the in-tray exercise.)

-The in-tray exercise measures your analytical skills, communication skills, written skills, delegation skills and business acumen.
+The in-tray exercise measures different skills and abilities such as analytical skills, communication skills, problem-solving skills, time-management skills, writing skills, delegation skills, and business acumen.
 The purpose of the in-tray exercise is to evaluate and test how well you:

 • Efficiently use your time/resources